A Large Dimensional Analysis of Least Squares Support Vector Machines: Introduction

 As the training of SVMs involves a quadratic programming problem, the computation complexity of SVM training algorithms can be intensive when the number of training examples $n$ becomes large (at least quadratic with respect to $n$).
 It is thus difficult to deal with large scale problems with traditional SVMs.
-To cope with this limitation, least squares SVM (LS-SVM) was proposed by \citet{suykens1999least}, providing a more computationally efficient implementation of the traditional SVMs, by using equality optimization constraints instead of inequalities, which results in an explicit solution (from a set of linear equations) rather than an implicit one in SVMs.
+To cope with this limitation, least squares SVM (LS-SVM, also later referred to as kernel regularized least-squares estimator or kernel ridge regression \cite{murphy2012machine,caponnetto2007optimal,steinwart2009optimal}) was proposed in \cite{suykens1999least}, providing a more computationally efficient implementation of the traditional SVMs, by taking equality optimization constraints instead of inequalities, which results in an explicit solution (from a set of linear equations) rather than an implicit one in SVMs.
 This article is mostly concerned with this particular type of SVMs.

-Trained SVMs are strongly data-driven: the data with generally unknown statistics are passed through a non-linear kernel function $f$ and standard optimization methods are used to find the best classifier.
-All these features make the performance of SVM hardly traceable (within the classical finite $p$ and $n$ regime).
-To understand the mechanism of SVMs, the notion of \textit{VC dimension} was introduced to provide bounds on the generalization performance of SVM \citep{vapnik2013nature}, while a probabilistic interpretation of LS-SVM was discussed by \citet{van2002bayesian} through a Bayesian inference approach.
-In other related works, connections between LS-SVMs and SVMs were revealed by \citet{ye2007svm}, and more relationships were shown between SVM-type and other learning methods, e.g., LS-SVMs and extreme learning machines (ELMs) by \citet{huang2012extreme}; SVMs and regularization networks (RNs) by \citet{poggio2002b}, etc. But a theoretical analysis of LS-SVM for large dimensional data sets of central interest here is still missing.
-This is all the more frustrating that such an analysis may serve as the first essential step towards more complex machine learning methods as SVMs and neural networks.
+Trained SVMs are strongly data-dependent: the data with generally unknown statistics are passed through a nonlinear kernel function $f$ and standard optimization methods are used to find the best classifier.
+All these features make the performance of SVM hardly traceable (at least within the classical finite $n,p$ regime).
+To understand the mechanism of SVMs, the notion of VC dimension was introduced to provide bounds on the generalization performance of SVM \cite{vapnik2013nature}, while a probabilistic interpretation of LS-SVM was discussed in \cite{gestel2002bayesian} through a Bayesian inference approach.
+In other related works, connections between LS-SVMs and SVMs were revealed in \cite{ye2007svm}, and more relationships were shown between SVM-type and other learning methods, e.g., LS-SVMs and extreme learning machines (ELMs) \cite{huang2012extreme}; SVMs and regularization networks (RNs) \cite{evgeniou2000regularization}, etc. Theoretical analyses on the generalization performance of LS-SVM have been developed, under the conventional asymptotic statistics framework (i.e., assuming $n \to \infty$), to obtain optimal convergence rates in \cite{caponnetto2007optimal,steinwart2009optimal}.
+Nonetheless, a proper adaptation to the large $n,p$ setting to address LS-SVM performance for large dimensional datasets (of growing interest today) is still missing.